 Foreigner loans are a type of personal financing that non-citizens can apply for in Singapore.
 You can qualify for one so long as you are not a citizen or a permanent resident.

 You might be working on a work permit or as an expatriate.
 Were you to run out of money during a job hunt or while studying, what to do?
 You can always get personal loans for foreign borrowers.

 Several banks and other lenders are licensed to grant foreigners such loans.
 Applying a foreigner loan to a moneylender can bring you immediate funds in your time of need.
 Such personal financing is not all that easy to arrange, though.
 You will have to follow set criteria before any loan can be approved.

 Why Foreigner Loans Can Be Useful

 Foreigners in Singapore need access to cash just like any citizen.
 You be might far away from family and home and with no one else to turn to for some helpful cash.
 Or you might be paying burdensome rent on a flat and must also to pay for costly utilities.
 If you are here as a foreign student, many financial obligations would need to be met.

 In Singapore, personal loans can help you meet any sudden financial obligations that you‘re not ready to grapple with.
-That foreigners can secure personal loans makes Singapore among the better countries in which to live and work.
+That foreigner can secure personal loans makes Singapore among the better countries in which to live and work.

 Common Needs That Personal Loans Can Help With